 Please provide a brief justification for the ontological necessity of modern man’s existential dilemma.

-The people who affect the most change in this world are the ones who are disatisfied enough with the status quo to question that the current way should continue to be.
-Without the change of the disatisfied, society would stagnate.
+The people who affect the most change in the world are the ones who are dissatisfied enough with the status quo to question whether the current ways should continue to be.